MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Methodology

-In Equation (3), \( \sigma \) represents the sigmoid activation function, while \text{gap} and \text{gmp} denote the global average pooling layer and global max pooling layer, respectively.
+in equation (\ref{formula:pcbam1}), \( \sigma \) denotes the sigmoid activation function, whereas \text{gap} and \text{gmp} denote the global average pooling and global max pooling operations, respectively.
 The term \text{mlp} refers to a multilayer perceptron composed of two fully connected layers, where the first dense layer contains \( C \)-th channel units, and the second dense layer consists of \( \frac{C}{8} \)-th channel units.
 Subsequently, \( F_C' = F_C \otimes F \) is passed into the spatial attention module (SAM), where \( \otimes \) represents element-wise matrix multiplication.
-After processing through the SAM layer, \( F_C' \) is transformed into \( F_S \).
+After processing through the SAM layer, \( F_C' \) is transformed into \( F_S \):